Underground Oil Tank Detection & Removal

 - a metal pipe cap close to your front or back yard

 Why you should remove an underground fuel tank

 Underground fuel tanks present significant potential for environmental contamination.
 If a tank on your property leaks oil, you could be liable for damages.
 A fuel tank on your property can also complicate real estate transactions and may restrict your insurance coverage.

 Steps to ensure your property is free of fuel tanks

 - Check with West Vancouver Fire & Rescue to see if there are any reports registered to your property relating to fuel tanks using the Fuel/Oil Tank Records Search.

 - If no conclusive records exist, have your property surveyed by an environmental consultant.
 To locate a provider, search "fuel tank environmental consultant BC".

-- If a scan confirms that no tank exists, you or your contractor can obtain a metal detection permit to prepare documentation stating that your property has no fuel tank.
-Bring this to Fire & Rescue to be registered in the inventory and obtain a Fuel Storage Tank Closure Report.
+- If a scan confirms that no tank exists, you or your contractor can submit a metal detection certificate to the fire department to prepare a Fuel Storage Tank Closure Report, which states that your property has no fuel tank.
+It is optional to bring this information to Fire & Rescue to be registered in the inventory.

 - If a fuel tank is located, you will need a permit to remove it.
 You will also need to hire a qualified environmental consultant or engineer to work alongside the professional oil tank contractor.
 Once the tank is removed, the environmental consultant will take soil samples to ensure it is not contaminated,